kritikmodi/CollegeLink/README.md

 - `Data.java` : Contains _getters_ and _setters_ for misc. functions related to _chat_ and _notifications_.
 - `Token.java` : Contains _getters_ and _setters_ for misc. functions related to _chat_ and _notifications_.

+- `UserHelper.java` : Contains _getters_ and _setters_ for helping the user register/login.
+This file is currently _not in use_.

 ### Extra XML files created :

 Whenever an Activity or Fragment is created, an XML file is also created along with it which defines the design and UI elements of that activity/fragment.
 But, apart from those files, we have created some extra XML files as well :

 - `row_chat_left.xml` : Contains the design for displaying the messages of the _second person_ in the chat.
 - `row_chat_right.xml` : Contains the design for displaying the messages of the _first person(the current user)_ in the chat.
-- `row_chatlist.xml` : Contains the design of a dummy chatlist as it will be displayed in the chatbox fragment.
+- `row_chatlist.xml` : Contains the design of a _dummy chatlist_ as it will be displayed in the chatbox fragment.
-- `row_posts.xml` : Contains the design of a dummy post as it will be displayed on the user's feed.
+- `row_posts.xml` : Contains the design of a _dummy post_ as it will be displayed on the user's feed.
-- `row_notifications.xml` : Contains the design of a dummy notification as it will be displayed on the notifications screen.
+- `row_notifications.xml` : Contains the design of a _dummy notification_ as it will be displayed on the notifications screen.
-- `row_users.xml` : Contains the design of a dummy user as it will be displayed in the users fragment.
+- `row_users.xml` : Contains the design of a _dummy user_ as it will be displayed in the users fragment.
-- `row_comments.xml` : Contains the design of a dummy comment as it will be displayed on any post.
+- `row_comments.xml` : Contains the design of a _dummy comment_ as it will be displayed on any post.
+- `dialog_update_password.xml` : Contains the design for the _dialog box_ which pops up when the button for changing password is clicked.

 ### Please note :

 - First of all, connect your app to Firebase.
 Then, add the required Firebase SDKs for the Firebase services being used in the app(_FirebaseAuth, FirebaseDatabase, FirebaseStorage_).
 This can be done either by adding the required dependencies manually(these can be found at [_Firebase Documentation_](https://firebase.google.com/docs)) in the gradle files which will download the SDKs, or by using the IDE to add the SDKs automatically(go to _Tools>Firebase_ to do so).
 - Update `AndroidManifest.xml` file as per the one present in this repository.
-- Update _res>font_ folder.
-- Update _res>values>colors_ folder.
+Do note that all the activities present in the project are mentioned in this file.
-- Update _res>drawables_ folder.
+- Update _app>src>main>res>drawable_ folder.
+This folder contains the xml files used.
 - Update _app>src>main>res>font_ folder.
 This folder contains the external fonts used.
 - Update _res>values>colors.xml_ file.
 This folder contains the external colors used.
-- Update _app>src>main>res>drawable_ folder.
-This folder contains the xml files used.
+- Update _res>values>strings.xml_ file.
+This folder contains the external strings used.

+### Future enhancements :

+- Making _different database segments_ for _different colleges_ and assigning a _unique key_ to students of a particular college.
+This way, this app can be uniquely used by each college throughout the world.
+Although, to implement this, a strong and huge database will be required.
+Luckily, Firebase itself offers such a service(_paid_) which can make this application production-ready.
+- Adding the feature to _create a group_ by selecting certain users and starting a group chat.
+- Creating _drop-down menus for adding a lot more skills_ from every tech-domain.
+- Extending the app to _non-tech fields_ as well.
+A seperate space can be created for users interested in these fields and same functionalities can be implemented in that space as well.
+- _UI/UX improvements_ to match the modern trends of social media.
+- Improving the accessibility of _posts_, _users_ and _notifications_ and making them more detailed.